ucsb-cs148/w25/_project/rules.md

 So concentrate on something that people can actually use.

-# Programming language and other source code requirements
+# Programming language and other source code considerations

-For webapps, client side code may be written in JavaScript, but it should be well-structured, well-organized and well-tested JavaScript.
+For web apps, code (especially client-side) may be written in JavaScript, but it should be well-structured, well-organized and well-tested JavaScript.
+The use of Libraries such as React and component frameworks, such as Next.js, is encouraged.

+As part of web app development, other computer language choices may make sense if you agree among all 6-7 students in a project group that you'd like to invest in the associated development infrastructure: Python and Ruby (on rails).

 As CMPSC 32 is a pre-requisite for this course, every enrolled student is assumed to possess sufficient C++ programming knowlege to be an effective team member if the project is mostly written